Xelon Kubernetes Service (XKS)

 Editing Control Planes

 You can modify the control plane configuration after cluster creation.
-From the cluster details page, navigate to the Control Plane section and click Edit.
+From the cluster details page, scroll to the Control Planes section and click the Edit button next to it.
 You can adjust:

 Modifying control plane resources triggers a rolling update.
 Nodes are updated one at a time to maintain cluster availability.
-Ensure you have at least 3 control plane nodes for high availability during updates.
+Run updates on a Production (3-node HA) control plane so the cluster stays available while nodes are updated one at a time; on a Test cluster the single control plane node makes the API briefly unavailable during the rolling update.

 Managing Worker Nodes